 The business end of the tool (the stepped end) must be notched by cutting away material on one side.
 Ideally, this is a task for a machine-shop mill, but most of us don’t have a mill handy, so we shall approach the task a little more crudely.

 Make two marks on opposite sides of the tube assembly, " (9.5 mm) from the stepped end.
 Using the rotary tool or razor saw, cut along the center line of the tubes, extending the cut on both sides to your marks as shown in the left photo below.
 Next, cut away one side of the tubes, as shown in the right photo, to create the shape shown in the drawing below the photos.
 Note that the drawing shows the cutout as shaped by the cutting tool(s), not as finished.
 See the instructions and warning below.

-Use the file, the craft knife, and the pink or black area of the buff stick to shape and deburr your new cuts.
+Use the file, the X-acto knife, and the pink or black area of the buff stick to shape and deburr your new cuts.
 Deburr and round the exposed edges and corners of the cutout extra thoroughly.
 For a professional appearance, buff and polish the tool.
 The finished tool should look like the photo below.